 One of the criminals who were hanged railed at him, saying, “Are you not the Christ?
 Save yourself and us!”
 But the other rebuked him, saying, “Do you not fear God, since you are under the same sentence of condemnation?
 And we indeed justly, for we are receiving the due reward of our deeds; but this man has done nothing wrong.”
 And he said, “Jesus, remember me when you come into your kingdom.”
 And he said to him, “Truly, I say to you, today you will be with me in paradise.”‘

 As you’ll be aware crucifixion was a particularly unpleasant way to die.
 The Roman orator Cicero described it as ‘a most cruel and disgusting punishment’ and suggested that “the very mention of the cross should be far removed not only from a Roman citizen’s body, but from his mind, his eyes, his ears.”
 The Gospel accounts are, however, remarkably light on the details of crucifixion.
-Luke in our reading this evening is far more concerned with the four different responses of those who witnessed Jesus’ death.
+In the verses above Luke is far more concerned with the four different responses of those who witnessed Jesus’ death.
 Three responses were wrong – each tempting Jesus to use his status as the son of God to escape suffering.
 The fourth was fundamentally different – and absolutely right.

 First then we have the religious rulers who in v35 scoffed at Jesus saying: